jncraton/architecture-cpsc2420/lectures/08-microcode-protection-modes.md

 ------------------

 - Modern computers are distributed systems with many processors
-- main CPU, GPU, sound, wifi, cellular, etc
+- CPU, GPU, sound, wifi, cellular, etc
 - A "central" processor can be thought of as orchestrating the others

 CPU roles